Simhyeon/r4d/docs/meta.md

 ### DONE

+* [x] Combination of stdin and file input
+* [x] Add strict mode which is mutualy exclusive to purge mode
 * [x] Temp refacotr a bit
 - Made temp a file not a path
 - Made temp redirect